-SCDRO also requires the elevation of all substantially damaged and reconstructed structures in the floodplain a minimum of two feet above the base flood elevation.
-When followed, these regulations will reduce the threat of flood damage to the homes located in the floodplain.
+The SCDRO requires elevation of all substantially damaged structures in the floodplain.
+When followed, these regulations will reduce the threat of flooding damage to the homes located in the floodplain.
 The new elevation levels, which applicants are required to adhere to when considering reconstruction or rehabilitation of their substantially damaged properties, represent the best available data and are assumed to advance floodplain management efforts in the impacted counties.